 The 1929- brick building that survived the Loma Prieta earthquake was bulldozed.
 The lot was then sold to a developer and the area was then designated as uptown -- instead of downtown -- and high-end condos were built to gentrify the area.

 Those who dared to stay and fight, like John Revelli, who owned a tire shop next door and sold me my first set of tires back in high school, got crushed.

 Occupy Oakland supporters set up camp at 19th & Telegraph Avenue, on November 20, 2011, next to where a set of prosperous family markets once stood.
 If only they had set up camp there 10 years ago.

 -- THEO KARANTSALIS

 Theo Karantsalis spent his youth working at his family's Downtown Foodmart, formerly located at 20th & Telegraph Avenue, before the city of Oakland seized the property, in 2000, under eminent domain.
-He was also an "ace" news carrier for the Oakland Tribune.
-He now lives in Miami, Fla.
+He was also an "ace" news carrier for the former Oakland Tribune.

-OAKLAND STROKE: Theo Karantsalis, 15, and Tower of Power's Lenny Williams, in 1977, after a late-night concert.
+OAKLAND STROKE: Theo Karantsalis, 15, and Tower of Power's Lenny Williams, in 1977, after a late-night concert in Lake Tahoe.